chocoplace/Plotlydeploy/README.md

 # **Belly_Button_Biodiversity**

 ## Overview of the analysis:
 Create a webpage in HTML where a dynamic dashboard presents the findings of the research of the relation to beef and bacteria.
-The confidential data has to be available for research participants and fellow researchers.
+The confidential data has is available for research participants and fellow researchers.
 The data will be presented with anonymity to respect the identity of those involved.
+Participants can check their results with their ID number.
+Researchers have the opportunity to see the results on different visual presentations.

 ### Resources